DataScienceLead/msa/README.md

 # msa
-Material for presentation at Make Data Smart
+Material related to my presentation at Make Data Smart 2019 - Trondheim

-Here you will find a cheat sheet for making reports in MS Word using python
+Here you will find a cheat sheet for making reports in MS Word and MS PowerPoint using python